Heart Hook Home

 Jeans Repaired with Patches where Thighs Rub

 Turn jeans back right side out, and voila!
 You have a perfectly functional pair of jeans to keep on wearing over and over and over.
-Each individual patch individual patch – can repair one pair of jeans.
+Each individual patch – can repair one pair of jeans.

 While these patches may not be the end-all-fix-all for a long length of time, it sure is better than throwing those jeans out right away.
 Especially if they are your absolute favorite jeans and you’re only throwing down a buck to salvage them.